 The second (and arguably most important) layer of your healthy and nutritious salad should be the vegetables.
 When it comes to choosing which vegetables you should be putting in your salad, it really comes down to your personal preference.

-The more colour you end up with on your plate the better, and you should always aim to get as many fresh, seasonal fruits and vegetables in there as you possibly can (If you took my advice a couple of weeks ago, you might be able to use some of the fruits, but most of the vegetables will be way too soft).
-Here are some great picks that you might still be able to pick up at your local Farmer’s Market (and even if they’re not there, you’ll have a handy list for next summer):
+The more color you end up with on your plate, the better, and you should always aim to get as many fresh, seasonal fruits and vegetables in there as you possibly can (If you took my advice a couple of weeks ago, you might be able to use some of the fruits, but most of the vegetables will be way too soft).
+Here are some great picks that you might still be able to pick up at your local farmer’s market (and even if they’re not there, you’ll have a handy list for next summer):